 “Maybe,” I said.
 “We will need privacy to do that.
 It means no parents in the house.
 And we won’t answer any questions that we think aren’t age-appropriate.
 Okay?”

 They climbed off Chris and me and left my room, quietly closing the door.

 “Do we really have to get up?”
 Chris asked.

 “I think so.
 Breakfast will be happening soon, and we want to be sure we don’t miss it.
 I don’t fry eggs in a way that makes them edible.
-Think about taking hard-boiled eggs — mostly shelled — and smashing them and frying them.
+Think about taking hard-boiled eggs — partially shelled — then smashing them and frying them.
 So let’s get up and shower and get ready to go down and eat.”

 Chris laughed.
-“That thing about the eggs is more than enough encouragement.
+“That thing about the way you cook eggs is more than enough encouragement do have your mom do the cooking.
 Let’s do it.”